 Subscription

 The server MUST issue an event message when a triggering rule associated with the subscription is met.
-If the server cannot fulfill the triggering rules it MUST issue an error event message and terminate the subscription.
+If the server cannot fulfill the triggering rules it MUST issue an error message and terminate the subscription.

 • timestamp The capture time of the value.